 With the stunning array of trees in these cemetery gardens, autumn is the perfect time to visit as the golden colours dapple against the stones in the sunlight.
 You can also admire the wonderful view of Glasgow Cathedral.

 A 220 Acre park offers a peaceful setting with spectacular avenues of majestic trees, an ornamental lake and stream flowing through a leafy glade.
+See our guide on where you can find more beautiful cemeteries in Surrey.

 A site rich in horticulture and history, this 45-acre cemetery is a tranquil place to walk around and soak up the beauty of nature at any time of year, reminded of the circle of life.

 This cemetery is well known for its graves celebrating many famous figures and graves which are ostentatious and fun to look at.
 Nature intertwines with the elaborate stones creating a beautiful garden to walk around — so striking you could be on a film set.
+There are a range of interesting cemeteries you can visit and famous headstones in London.

 When you are grieving, you can become very quickly and easily overwhelmed.
 And if you haven’t had any experience gardening before, it can be intimidating.
 Remember to start small, with modest ideas — you don’t want to add to your stress — this is all about enjoyment.